virtual-labs/exp-modulation-schemes-iitd/experiment/procedure.md

         <li><strong>Modulation Type:</strong> Select the modulation type from the dropdown menu (either MSK or GMSK).</li>
     </ol>
     <h3>2.
 Generating the Signal</h3>
-    <p>After entering the input parameters, click the <strong>"Generate Signal"</strong> button to initiate the signal generation process.
+    <p>After entering the input parameters, click the <strong>"Generate Messsage"</strong> button to initiate the signal generation process.
 The simulator will compute the generated bits and relevant parameters based on your input.</p>
     <h3>3.
 Viewing Output</h3>
 	<p>The simulator will display the output below the input fields.
-This will show you the number of bits generated along with the selected modulation type, carrier frequency, and baud rate.</p>
+It will show the transmitted signal based on the selected modulation scheme, carrier frequency, and symbol rate (baud rate).</p>
     <h3>4.
 Analyzing Results</h3>
     <p>Review the generated output to understand the effects of the selected parameters.
 You may visualize the signal or analyze its properties based on the modulation scheme used.</p>
     <h3>5.
 Adjusting Parameters</h3>
-    <p>If you want to run another simulation, modify the input values as needed and click the <strong>"Generate Signal"</strong> button again.
+    <p>If you want to run another simulation, modify the input values as needed and click the <strong>"Generate Message"</strong> button again.
 Experimenting with different values will help you observe how they affect the output signal quality.</p>
 </body>
 </html>